b-rucel/bitcoin4x/README.md

 ### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
+Changes should be tested by somebody other than the developer who wrote the shit code.
 This is especially important for large or high-risk changes.
 It is useful to add a test plan to the pull request description if testing the changes is not straightforward.